reggieray/mysite/input/posts/http-files.md

 Below I'll demonstrate two ways of running the `.http` files.

 It's worth mentioning that I added a `.env` file which can be used to get variables for the `.http` file.
 In the [Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0#env-files) it mentions using `$dotEnv`, I found this didn't work for me, but using `$dotenv` did.
 It's also worth noting I committed this file in for demo purposes.
 I would advise not to commit any information that has sensitive information.

+Below I have included some GIFs of the usage from each respective IDE.

 ### Visual Studio